meta-llama/llama-stack-apps/README.md

 - Configure and start a inference server on your local machine
 - Configure and run apps that showcase agentic systems built using the Llama Stack APIs.

-Lets go step by step and finsh the setup process,
+Lets go step by step and finish the setup process,

 **Download Checkpoints (or use existing models)**
 ----------------------------------------------